theo-armour/theo-armour.github.io/alt-stoic/perception-judgment-action/action.md

 There are 577 comments to the article.
 Interestingly, the majority refer to a death or prognosis of death relating to the person writing the comment.
 In other words Kate is absolutely correct when she says: Most people I talk with succumb immediately to a swift death by free association.

+## three categories: minimizers, teachers and solvers.

-The three categories of brutish behavior tht Kate describes are sublime.
+The three categories of brutish behavior that Kate describes are sublime.
 I feel quite certain that I have been able to create dialogs containing all three sophisms(?) in just a few sentences.
 I could probably talk at length about them, but the better things to discuss are what are the things one might say or do that might be constructive.

-***

 If you see or sense that somebody has an issue or a disability then ask about it or try and say something inoffensively amusing.
 Children do this almost automatically.
 Adults should do this more often.
 I walk with a cane.
 If I see somebody else with a cane then I might say: 'wanna race?'